nastacio/nastacio.github.io/naming-reality/README.md

 ![An iceberg floating in the ocean.
 The sea has a label of "Reality".
 The submerged portion of the iceberg has a label of "Knowledge".
 The portion of the iceberg above the waterline has a label of "Names".
 A sticky figure sits on a tiny canoe to the right of the iceberg, representing what could be a software developer.](images/Naming-figure-iceberg-composite.png "Our knowledge represents a minute portion of reality.
 Names are the visible portion of that knowledge.
 ")

-Our knowledge represents a minute portion of reality.
-Names are the visible portion of that knowledge.

 Phil Karlton once said, _“there are only two hard things in Computer Science: cache invalidation and naming things.”_

 One is a real problem; the other is a problem of defining reality.